welcome to the churchyard

 6. The two markers on either side of the end of the pathway leading from Washington Street commemorate both Union and Confederate soldiers, known and unknown, buried on the grounds in unmarked graves during the Civil War.
 The remains of two Confederate soldiers were removed for reinternment in Richmond.

 7.The Reverend Francis Wingate Hayes, Jr. (1914–1999) was the last person buried in the church graveyard.
 He was rector of The Falls Church Episcopal from 1945–1957.

-8.The Mason family plot is the final resting place for several relatives of George Mason, who served on the Truro Parish Vestry, was a delegate to the Constitutional Convention, and the primary drafter of the Bill of Rights.
+8.The Mason family plot is the final resting place for several relatives of George Mason, who served on the Truro Parish Vestry, was a delegate to the Constitutional Convention.
+His draft of the Virginia Declaration of Rights heavily inspired James Madison, the primary drafter of the Bill of Rights.

-10. These four rough-hewn gravestones from the late 18th century predate any standing gravestones.
+10. To the left of the path leading northwards from the portico, these four rough-hewn gravestones from the late 18th century predate any standing gravestones.
 The graves and stones were moved here in the mid-20th century to clear the site for George Mason High School, 1.7 miles northwest of here.